makovalab-psu/great-ape-Y-evolution/alignment/multiple/README.md

   fiveY.hal
 ```

-Run progressiveCactus to create the 5-species alignment of chromosomes A and
+Run progressiveCactus to create the 5-species alignment of chromosomes X and
 Y&mdash;

 ```bash